 - Unfortunately, at this time there is not a way to create a custom alert other than successful submission.

-- The AdminEmail is set the administrator of your Formstack for Salesforce account.
-To change this administrator, you'll need to re-assign licenses.
+- The AdminEmail is set as the primary user license of your Formstack for Salesforce account.
+To change this administrator, you'll need to reassign licenses.
 Otherwise, to change the recipient of the email, we recommend using a static value or using an Email field on your form.

 - To add multiple recipients, add a comma next to one email address and type the second address.
 For example, I would type email@example.com, firstname.lastname@example.org